Resonite: Community

-Events

 Resonite, due to its nature of building content in the game, has community events based on creating.
 For instance, there is an event called Creator Jam, a collaborative VR building event.
 There's also an event called Metaverse Maker Competition, an annual, month-long, team-oriented VR building event.
 There are also non-English events like UniFesta, an item exhibition festival.

-Notable creators

-VBunny Go - primarily makes machinima content using Resonite.

-Notable film

-The MetaMovie Presents: Alien Rescue - A VR movie using Resonite, released in 2020.